Free Mystery Books for 3rd Graders

 Where can I find free mystery stories for third grade?

 Bookbot offers free mystery stories for third grade that you can read on the Bookbot website, with many titles also offering PDF downloads.
-Each title is levelled using a phonics-based scope and sequence, so children ages 7-8 encounter multi-syllable words and advanced vowel patterns at the right pace.
+Each title is leveled using a phonics-based scope and sequence, so children ages 7-8 encounter multi-syllable words and advanced vowel patterns at the right pace.
 Ehri et al. (2001) showed that systematic phonics instruction is one of the most effective ways to build word recognition, and wrapping that instruction in a compelling mystery plot keeps third graders eager to turn the page.

 Are free mystery picture books for 7 year olds good for reluctant readers?